Democratic Party sues Trump, Russia, WikiLeaks over 2016 email hack

 But Trump himself has repeatedly denied that he or his campaign colluded with Russia in any way, and has even cast doubt that Russia was behind the hack, despite the consensus among the U.S. intelligence community.

-The civil suit follows a playbook the DNC successfully deployed in 1972 after Republican operative broke into the party's headquarters in the Watergate office complex.
-Allies of President Richard Nixon initially dismissed the $1 million suit as frivolous, but the president's re-election campaign later settled for $750,000 on the day Nixon left office, according to the Washington Post, which first reported Friday's suit.
+The civil suit follows a playbook the DNC successfully deployed in 1972 after Republican operatives broke into the party's headquarters in the Watergate office complex.
+Allies of President Richard Nixon initially dismissed the $1 million suit as frivolous, but the president's re-election campaign later settled for $750,000 on the day Nixon left office, according to The Washington Post, which first reported Friday's lawsuit.

 “They successfully hacked the Democratic Party in 2016 and they will be back.
 We must prevent future attacks on our democracy, and that’s exactly what we’re doing today,” said Perez, a former top official in the Obama Justice Department.
 “This is not partisan, it’s patriotic.
 If the occupant of the Oval Office won’t protect our democracy, Democrats will.”

-The DNC's 66-page complaint lays out in the detailed the alleged conspiracy between Trump, Wikileaks and hackers working for the Russian government.
-“Each defendant knowingly aided, abetted, encouraged, induced, instigated, contributed, and assisted” the hack and subsequent publication of the emails, the complaint alleges.
+The DNC's 66-page complaint lays out in the detailed the alleged conspiracy among Trump, WikiLeaks and hackers working for the Russian government.
+“Each defendant knowingly aided, abetted, encouraged, induced, instigated, contributed and assisted” the hack and subsequent publication of the emails, the complaint alleges.

-Foreign governments are generally immune from U.S. prosecution, but the DNC claims this suit falls into one of the exemptions to that law, since they allege the hack amounted to the Russian government trespassing on their private property.
+Foreign governments are generally immune from U.S. prosecution, but the DNC claims this suit falls into one of the exemptions to that law, since the hack amounted to the Russian government trespassing on the committee's private property.